-7.1 12.4 A Senate committee, subcommittee, or division shall adjourn no later than midnight 7.2 each day, unless two-thirds of the members present vote to suspend this requirement.
-7.3 12.5 Committees, subcommittees, and divisions may not meet while the Senate is in 7.4 session without permission of the Senate.
-The names of the members excused shall be printed 7.5 in the Journal.
-7.6 12.6 A majority of its members constitutes a quorum of a committee, subcommittee, 7.7 or division.
-7.8 12.7 Each standing committee of the Senate, including a subcommittee or division of the 7.9 committee, may at any time sit and act, investigate and take testimony on any matter within its 7.10 jurisdiction, report hearings held by it, and make expenditures as authorized by the Committee on 7.11 Rules and Administration.
-7.12 12.8 A standing committee, but not a subcommittee or division, may require by subpoena 7.13 or otherwise the attendance and testimony of witnesses and the production of correspondence, 7.14 books, papers, and documents, in the manner provided by Minnesota Statutes, section 3.153.
-7.15 12.9 Upon the request of a member of a committee, subcommittee, or division to which a 7.16 bill has been referred, or upon the request of the chief author of the bill, a record must be made of 7.17 the vote on the bill or any amendment in the committee, subcommittee, or division.
-7.18 12.10 Upon request of three members of the committee before the vote is taken, the record 7.19 of a roll call vote in a standing committee must accompany the committee report and be printed 7.20 in the Journal.
-7.21 12.11 A committee report may only be based on action taken at a regular or special meeting 7.22 of the committee.
-A report in violation of this rule is out of order.
-7.23 12.12 No Senate committee, division, or subcommittee shall permit any appointed officer 7.24 or employee of the executive branch, registered lobbyist, or lobbyist principal to be seated at 7.25 the committee table with members of the Senate during an official meeting of a committee of 7.26 the Senate.
-7.27 13.
-HOUR OF CONVENING 7.28 If the Senate adjourns without setting a time to reconvene, the Senate shall convene on the 7.29 next legislative day at 11:00 a.m.
-7.30 14.
-PRESIDENT 7.31 14.1 The President shall take the chair at the time to which the Senate adjourned.
-The 7.32 President shall immediately call the members to order and, on the appearance of a quorum, shall 7.33 proceed with the regular order of business.
+- 12.3 To the extent practical, a committee or subcommittee shall announce each meeting to the public at least three calendar days before convening.
+The notice must state the name of the committee or subcommittee, the bill or bills to be considered, and the place and time of meeting.
+The notice must be posted on the Senate's Web site and on all Senate bulletin boards in the Capitol and the State Office Building.
+A notice must be sent to the House of Representatives for posting as it deems necessary.
+If the three-day notice requirement cannot be met, the committee or subcommittee shall give simultaneous notice to all of the known proponents and opponents of the bill as soon as practicable. - 12.4 A Senate committee or subcommittee shall adjourn no later than midnight each day, unless two-thirds of the members present vote to suspend this requirement. - 12.5 Committees and subcommittees may not meet while the Senate is in session without permission of the Senate.
+The names of the members excused shall be printed in the Journal. - 12.6 A majority of its members constitutes a quorum of a committee or subcommittee. - 12.7 Each standing committee of the Senate, including a subcommittee of the committee, may at any time sit and act, investigate and take testimony on any matter within its jurisdiction, report hearings held by it, and make expenditures as authorized by the Committee on Rules and Administration.

+- 12.8 A standing committee, but not a subcommittee, may require by subpoena or otherwise the attendance and testimony of witnesses and the production of correspondence, books, papers, and documents, in the manner provided by Minnesota Statutes, section 3.153. - 12.9 Upon the request of a member of a committee or subcommittee to which a bill has been referred, or upon the request of the chief author of the bill, a record must be made of the vote on the bill or any amendment in the committee or subcommittee. - 12.10 Upon request of three members of the committee before the vote is taken, the record of a roll call vote in a standing committee must accompany the committee report and be printed in the Journal. - 12.11 A committee report may only be based on action taken at a regular or special meeting of the committee.
+A report in violation of this rule is out of order. - 12.12 No Senate committee or subcommittee shall permit any appointed officer or employee of the executive branch, registered lobbyist, or lobbyist principal to be seated at the committee table with members of the Senate during an official meeting of a committee of the Senate.

+13. HOUR OF CONVENING

+If the Senate adjourns without setting a time to reconvene, the Senate shall convene on the next legislative day at 11:00 a.m.